Aero L-159 ALCA: Single-seat

+L-159A

-L-159AThe L-159A ALCA is a single-seat light multi-role combat aircraft designed for a variety of air-to-air, air-to-ground and reconnaissance missions.
+The L-159A ALCA is a single-seat light multi-role combat aircraft designed for a variety of air-to-air, air-to-ground and reconnaissance missions.
 The aircraft is equipped with a multi-mode Doppler Grifo-L radar (a variant of the Grifo-F x-band multi-mode, pulse-doppler radar), for all-weather, day and night operations.
 It can carry a wide range of NATO standard stores including air-to-air and air-to-ground missiles and laser guided bombs.
 The L-159A is in operational service with the Czech and Iraqi air forces.
 There are two different configurations being used by the Czech Air Force – using the Honeywell 4x4 inch MFDs or the Vdot 5x6.7 inch MFDs.
 Avionic upgrades are designed and developed by V-Dot Systems Inc.